Nicholas Van Orton

 - Driven to Suicide: Subverted Trope.

-- Jerkass: He's snarky and aloof towards everyone around him, often ignoring the well-being of others.
+- Jerkass: He's snarky and aloof towards everyone around him, and often ignores the well-being of others less fortunate than him.

 - Not My Driver